datadryad/dryad-app/documentation/reports.md

 Container file details:
 - Export the contents of the table `stash_engine_container_files`
-- Since MySQL exports as TSV by default, it is kind to conver it to CSV
+- Since MySQL exports as TSV by default, it is kind to convert it to CSV

 Datasets affiliated with an institution